GreetVdL/kleurboek/README.md

 # Our favorite colors
 <p><strong>These are our favorite colors</strong></p>

-<p>Hi!</p>
-<p>This little project came to life from my love of color and curiosity.
-I think it’s also a simple project for people who, like me, are still learning and want to exercise by making a pull request.</p>
+<p>This little project came to life from my love of color and curiosity.</p>
-<p>The idea is just to display people’s favorite color.
-The colors can be filtered based on gender, so it's nice to see what the different results are.</p>
+<p>The idea is just to display people’s favorite color and explore which colors we like.
+The colors can be filtered based on sex, so it's nice to see what happens when you split them up.</p>
-<p>Checkout <a href="https://ourfavoritecolors.vercel.app/" target="_blank">the website</a> to find out what colors we like.</p>
+<p>Checkout <a href="https://ourfavoritecolors.vercel.app/" target="_blank">the website</a> to see all the colors we love.</p>
 <p>And be welcome to add your own favorite one too.
 I’d love to see which color you chose!</p>
 <h3>How to contribute</h3>
 <p>In the index.html file, copy an &lt;a&gt; code block that has a class="codeblock" on it and paste it underneath the last one, right before the closing &lt;main&gt; tag.
-Add your gender to the class="colorblock", for instance class="colorblock female".
-You can choose between the categories 'male', 'female' and 'other'.
+Add your sex to the class="colorblock".
 Between the &lt;span&gt; tags, fill in your name or an alias, followed by a space and the hex color code of the color you chose.
 Your name and the color code will then appear as a tooltip when you hover or click the color block.
 Also fill in the hex code of your favorite color in the style=”background-color:yourfavoritecolor” attribute.</p>
 <p><a href="https://coolors.co/e6544f" target="_blank">This</a> is a great tool to pick your color.</p>
 <p>Make a pull request so that your color can be added to the website.
 Follow these steps:</p>
 <ul><li>Fork this repository by clicking the 'fork' button in the top right corner.</li></ul>